 There might be very little left in the pot after you’ve paid estate agents, solicitors and everyone else.
 But one thing you can do to ensure you don’t lose out long term is to check your house’s insulation.
 If your house is inadequately insulated, this could cost you a small fortune in heating.
 Besides, you might be able to get financial assistance thanks to the Energy Company Obligations (ECO) scheme, a UK government initiative offering financial incentives for energy efficiency.

 You could save considerable money getting your boiler upgraded (and, thereafter, regularly serviced).
-Hattie Hasan, of Stopcocks Women Plumbers, says: “Boilers over eight years old are less efficient and cost more to run.
+Hattie Hasan, of Stopcocks Women Plumbers, says: ‘Boilers over eight years old are less efficient and cost more to run.
 Prevention is better than cure.
-Service your boiler before the winter sets in as it costs more to call out an emergency plumber for a winter repair.”
+Service your boiler as it costs more to call out an emergency plumber for a winter repair.’

 This should be the fun bit, but don’t have so much fun that you forget to plan properly.
 Keep records of the shiny new tech you invest in.
 Remember when your warranties run out and keep your new fixtures maintained.
 By all means buy 27 tester pots and try them all in each room, but when you settle on your eventual colour scheme, keep a note of what paint and wallpaper you use and where you got it from; note down all room measurements, too.
 This will pay dividends three years down the line when you make adjustments to the house and want to patch up the decoration.

-Keeping copious files about your new home might not be what you had in mind when you made the initial offer, but careful planning could keep your home sweet home sweeter for a bit longer.
+Keeping copious files about your new home might not be what you had in mind when you made the initial offer, but careful planning could keep your home the haven you want it to be for a bit longer.